 I was startled to find a Koi fish swimming around this one complex that sits in it's own Venice-like waterway.
 It's very cool!
 And got a funky surreal shot of it swimming by the reflection of a window.

-(what is it with our obsession with penning in animals in too small places?!?)
+And in the teeny tiny penned-in dog park (what is it with our obsession with penning in animals in too small places?!?)
 I ran into my neighbour walking another neighbour's beautiful Golden Lab, Maya.

 It felt so good to be out shooting again.
 Now where do I go...